yashkemkar/devnotes/Notes/javascript.md

 ```
 This would return 'is a string' as that is whats left after index = 5.

+#### parseInt()
+This one is pretty self explanatory, it allows you to take a string or array with numbers in a string data type and parse the integer out into a new array or string of data type numbers.
+The argument must be a numeric value inside of a string.

 #### regex
 Regex is a way of checking if a string or password or any regular expression contains certain characters.
 There are some very complicated rules for regex but you can implement this in your JS by going to chat gpt and asking it to provide some code as well as how to implement it.